 - The comparison between DAC_ibm and DAC shows that the same model (same architecture and same complexity) behaves very differently depending on the training data and the target bitrate(s) during training.
 It is also shown that the plain DAC with original weights at 24kHz is not competitive at 1.5 kbps and probably below.

-- LyraV2 operates with significantly less complexity than other neural codecs (about 70 times less complex), while maintaining acceptable performance, particularly compared to the 3 kbps DAC.
-Its quality on denoised speech may also be limited by its training strategy.
+- LyraV2 operates with significantly less complexity than other neural codecs (about 70 times less complex).
+At 3.2 kbps, it performs worse than other neural codecs under test except for DAC at 3kbps, which is on par.